 Ayni and Shamanic Work: Achieving Balance and Harmony Within Ourselves and With Our Environment

 Some years ago, I was working with fire as part of a shamanic ritual, and the fire had died down.
 I found myself thinking about my call to do shamanic work and how important it was to me.
 I resolved to dedicate my life to my shamanic path.
-At the very moment I had that thought, the fire, which had earlier gone out, burst into flames—not just a coal or two suddenly flaring up, but complete reignition, which convinced me that I was being supported in this decision.
+At the very moment I had that thought, the fire, which had earlier gone out, burst into flames—not just an ember or two suddenly flaring up but complete reignition.
+I was convinced me that I was being supported in this decision.
 I was in ayni, and the fire reflected what was happening energetically within me.

 To achieve any of the goals of shamanic work, we must first come into ayni, a word in the indigenous Quechua language mainly spoken in the highlands of the Andes.
 Ayni means reciprocity, right relationship, and harmony with the universe and all aspects of our being.
 Ayni—harmony within ourselves and with our environment—is core to shamanic work.